Preface:

 Maximum power at given speed

-where is the speed-torque-gradient of the motor (in rpm/mNm).
+where Δn/ΔM is the speed-torque-gradient of the motor (in rpm/mNm).

-- the maximum power increases with the square of the speed; it is difficult to get high power at low speed.
+- Maximum power increases with the square of the speed, i.e. it is difficult to get high power at low speed.

-- the maximum power is proportional to the inverse of the speed-torque-gradient.
+- Maximum power is proportional to the inverse of the speed-torque-gradient.
 It is independent of the torque or speed constant and cannot be influenced by a custom winding layout for a given motor type.
 (All the windings having approximately the same speed-torque-gradient.)

 1.3 Generator efficiency